mjfrigaard/storybench-posts/12.3-bike-rentals-example/02-bike-rentals-model-gbm.md

 We can visualize the impact of different features on predicting bike rentals using the relative influence provided by GBM.
-First we can summarize our model then assign that data to a dataframe using `gbm::summary.gbm()` and passing this to the `tibble::as_tibble()` function.
+First we can summarize our model then assign these data to a `tibble` using `gbm::summary.gbm()` and passing this to the `tibble::as_tibble()` function.